smart-data-models/dataModel.DCAT-AP/DataServiceRun/doc/spec.md

 ## List of properties

 <sup><sub>[*] If there is not a type in an attribute is because it could have several types or different formats/patterns</sub></sup>
-- `alternateName[string]`: An alternative name for this item  - `configuration[array]`: Property.
-Model:'https://schema.org/StructuredValue'.
-Technical configuration of the service.
-This attribute is intended to be an array of properties and their values which capture parameters which have to do with the configuration of a service (output format, URL, etc.) and which are not currently covered by the standard attributes defined by this model.  .
-Model: [https://schema.org/StructuredValue](https://schema.org/StructuredValue)- `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated[string]`: Entity creation timestamp.
-This will usually be allocated by the storage platform.  - `dateModified[string]`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `description[string]`: A description of this item  - `id[*]`: Unique identifier of the entity  - `name[string]`: The name of this item.  - `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `resultEntities[array]`: Relationship.
-A list of references pointing to NGSI-LD entities that were generated within a service run.  - `resultExternal[array]`: Property.
-A list of uri pointing to external results that were generated within a service run.  - `seeAlso[*]`: list of uri pointing to additional resources about the item  - `service[*]`: Relationship.
-A reference pointing to the NGSI-LD entity representing the corresponding data service (e.g. of type DataServiceDCAT-AP).  - `source[string]`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `sourceEntities[array]`: Relationship.
-A list of references pointing to NGSI-LD entities that acted as source within a service run.  - `sourceExternal[array]`: Property.
-A list of uri pointing to external results that acted as source within a service run.  - `type[string]`: Property.
-NGSI entity type.
+- `alternateName[string]`: An alternative name for this item  - `configuration[array]`: Technical configuration of the service.
+This attribute is intended to be an array of properties and their values which capture parameters which have to do with the configuration of a service (output format, URL, etc.) and which are not currently covered by the standard attributes defined by this model  .
+Model: [https://schema.org/StructuredValue](https://schema.org/StructuredValue)- `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity  - `dateCreated[date-time]`: Entity creation timestamp.
+This will usually be allocated by the storage platform  - `dateModified[date-time]`: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform  - `description[string]`: A description of this item  - `id[*]`: Unique identifier of the entity  - `name[string]`: The name of this item  - `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `resultEntities[array]`: A list of references pointing to NGSI-LD entities that were generated within a service run  - `resultExternal[array]`: A list of uri pointing to external results that were generated within a service run  - `seeAlso[*]`: list of uri pointing to additional resources about the item  - `service[*]`: A reference pointing to the NGSI-LD entity representing the corresponding data service (e.g. of type DataServiceDCAT-AP)  - `source[string]`: A sequence of characters giving the original source of the entity data as a URL.
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object  - `sourceEntities[array]`: A list of references pointing to NGSI-LD entities that acted as source within a service run  - `sourceExternal[array]`: A list of uri pointing to external results that acted as source within a service run  - `type[string]`: NGSI entity type.
 It has to be DataServiceRun  <!-- /30-PropertiesList -->
 <!-- 35-RequiredProperties -->
 Required properties
 - `id`  - `type`  <!-- /35-RequiredProperties -->